 • John Battle Award for Most Improved Handler

-Changes to the AGM Trophy Point System
+AGM Trophy Point System

 Every year, trophies are awarded at the Chesapeake Bay Retriever Club AGM.

-This year, the trophy points system has changed slightly for:
+The attached documents explain the system.
 For working points, this is simply the event you attended, the date and award achieved.

-For shows, this is stripped back to wins won: Best of Breed, Best Puppy, Best Dog/Bitch, Reserve Best Dog/Bitch, Best Veteran, Groups, BIS’s etc.
+For shows, this is stripped back to wins won: Best of Breed, Best Puppy, Best Dog/Bitch, Reserve Best Dog/Bitch, Best Veteran, Groups, BIS’s, etc.

 The AGM Trophies are only awarded to paid up members of the CBRC, so if you haven’t joined the Club, please do so.